-42. All criminal or quasi-criminal matters for which no pro- where no local vision has been specially made by any Ordinance Law Enactment or Regulation of the Possession shall be governed as nearly as practice to prevail. circumstances will admit of by the law practice and procedure concerning such matters in force in the Colony of Queensland on the seventeenth day of September one thousand eight hundred and provision Queensland eighty-eight when such law practice and procedure can be applied without contravening any Ordinance Law Enactment or Regulation of the Possession.
+42. All criminal or quasi-criminal matters for which no provision has been specially made by any Ordinance Law Enactment or Regulation of the Possession shall be governed as nearly as circumstances will admit of by the law practice and procedure concerning such matters in force in the Colony of Queensland on the seventeenth day of September one thousand eight hundred and eighty-eight when such law practice and procedure can be applied without contravening any Ordinance Law Enactment or Regulation of the Possession.